 You can do a lot of different things when it comes to feeding your horse, and he’ll be fine.
 You can feed out of a pink bucket or a metal hay feeder.
 Doesn’t matter.
-You can give any number of supplements – you won’t hurt your horse, you’ll mostly waste money, but, hey, if it makes you happy, and you’re not hurting your horse, then I’m really happy that you’re caring for him.
+There’s a bewildering away of bagged feed products, mostly pretty good, that are also attractively packaged and heavily advertised.
+You can give any number of supplements; you’re not likely to hurt your horse, you’ll mostly waste money, but, hey, if it makes you happy, and you’re not hurting your horse, then I’m really happy that you’re caring for him.
 Carrots, watermelon, hot dogs, oranges, pizza, dates, potatoes – all things that people have told me that their horses eat – I’m all good (especially if the pizza has extra cheese… wait, that’s for me, not for the horse).

 However, like it or not, when it comes to feeding, you have to follow seven absolutely hard and fast rules.
 If you don’t follow these rules, your horse will suffer for it.
 Seriously: just these seven.

 1. The majority of your horse’s diet must be made up of forage.
 Most of your horse’s diet has to consist of pasture, hay, or hay products (like hay pellets or hay cubes).
 Watermelon is a great snack, but your horse can’t live on it.
-He can’t eat too much grain, either.
+Don’t give your horse grain, either, unless he has some specific caloric need.
+Horses are made to live on forage.
 Just go with it – that’s the way it is.

 2. Your horse should always have unlimited access to fresh, clean water.
 Some things are just so obvious that they don’t need much discussion.
 If your horse has a trough or automatic waterer, make sure it stays clean.
 Here’s a tip: You may not want to drink out of your horse’s water source, but you should at least be able to consider doing it.

 3. You should always feed a good-quality feed.
 I mean really; think about it.
 While it’s not true across the board, there’s at least some truth to the saying, “You are what you eat.”
 Works for horses, too.
-Poor quality feed (e.g., brown, moldy hay) lack just about everything that feed is supposed to provide your horse.
+Poor quality feed (e.g., brown, moldy, dusty hay) lack just about everything that feed is supposed to provide your horse.
 Things like mold, dust, and fungus aren’t good for your horse; and they can make your horse sick, as well.
 A lack of green color in hay, for example, means that a lot of the nutritional value is gone.
-Seriously, if you don’t care enough about your horse to feed the best feed that’s available, either sell him, or find him a good home.
+If you don’t care enough about your horse to feed the best feed that’s available, I think you should either sell him, or find him a good home.
+You’ll probably both be happier in the long run.

 4. If your horse needs extra energy, give it to him (or her).
 If your horse is too thin (for example, if his rib cage looks a lot like the profile of a harp), he needs more energy.
 In this case, “energy” is just another way to say, “calories.”
 So, for example, if your horse is exercising a lot, he will need a lot of calories, because he’s using them up running around barrels, jumping over fences, pulling wagons, or trotting in place (depending on your discipline).
 If you’ve got a mare who is making milk for her foal, she’s likely to need some more energy, because producing milk takes a lot of calories, and her baby is going to be drinking a lot of milk.
 Maybe your old horse needs some extra energy to keep his weight up – that can happen with older horses.

-Keep in mind that extra energy does not necessarily mean, “More hay.”
+While the best way to get more energy (that is, calories) is to give a horse more forage, more forage doesn’t always solve the problem.
 There are two problems here.
 One is that the horse’s stomach really isn’t very big, considering how big the horse is.
 Two is that hay is bulky.
 Horses that need a lot of calories can fill up on hay before they can get enough calories in their systems (if you want to get technical, it’s called being “bulk limited.”)
+So, for some horses, even if you give them free choice forage, they still have trouble staying at a good weight.

 Horses with extra energy needs need extra calories.
-Extra calories are most commonly provided in the form of grains (oats seem to be especially popular), but they can also be given in the form of fats, either as oils (such as corn or vegetable oil), or in rice bran.
+Extra calories are commonly provided in the form of grains (oats seem to be especially popular), but they can also be given in the form of fats, either as oils (such as corn or vegetable oil), or in fat-containing foods such as rice bran.
 In some areas, pulp from the sugar beet seems to be popular, but it’s not as calorie dense as grain, and certainly not as dense as fats.
-It does help horses gain weight, but it’s no miracle food for horses.
+Beet pulp does help some horses gain weight, but it’s no miracle food for horses, and some horses don’t like the taste.
+With horses, it’s always something.

-5. If you feed your horse grain, never give him more than 5 pounds at one feeding.
-Horses that are asked to run a lot are often given grain.
+5. If you decide to feed your horse grain, never give him more than 5 pounds at one feeding.
+Horses that are asked to run a lot, for example, racehorses, are often given grain.
 So, on the thoroughbred tracks, horses get fed a lot of oats, or other grain mixes.
-And that’s fine.
-However, too much grain all in one feeding can really cause the horse some problems.
-Excessive feeding of grain has been associated with the development of gastric ulcers, and it also has the potential to cause your horse other metabolic problems, as well as laminitis.
+However, too much grain, especially when it’s given all in one feeding, can really cause the horse some problems.
+Excessive feeding of grain has been associated with the development of gastric ulcers.
+Too much grain also has the potential to cause your horse problems such as laminitis.

 6. Feed regularly, and at least twice a day.
 In the wild, horses eat in 23 of 24 hours a day.
-So, there, “natural” horse people if you want to try to mimic that, go ahead.
+So, there, “natural” horse people – if you want to try to mimic that, your horse will love you for it, I’m sure.
 Otherwise, you’ll have to make some adjustments.

-In fact, there’s no apparent advantage to feeding more than three times a day.
-Twice, and hel’ll most likely be fine, but smaller, more frequent meals are much more like how the horse is intended to eat.
-Plus, you can get more into your horse if you feed him over time.
-Of course, you can overfeed your horse, and let him pick through at his leisure, but that’s also wasteful and expensive.
+Nutritional studies indicate that there’s no apparent advantage to feeding more than three times a day.
+Twice a day is great, and he’ll most likely be fine, but smaller, more frequent meals are much more like how the horse is intended to eat.
+Plus, you can get more feed into your horse if you spread it out over time.
+Of course, you can just dump a whole bunch of forage into a stall, and let the horse pick through at his leisure, but that’s also wasteful and expensive.
 There’s nothing worse than watching your horse trample on bedding that cost up to $20 a bale.

 7. If you make dietary changes for your horse, do them, slowly, over a period of a couple of weeks (for a variety of reasons, including colic prevention).